tomjoht/tomjoht.github.io/_posts/2015/2015-11-29-thoughts-on-recording-api-doc-course.md

 categories:
 - technical-writing
 keywords:
-summary: "As I prepare to record my API doc course, I'm finalizing a few thoughts about the content, setup, and other details."
+description: "As I prepare to record my API doc course, I'm finalizing a few thoughts about the content, setup, and other details."
 thumb:
 ---